damigreen/computer-science/notes/vsnote/notebook.md

     - Time Complexity: `O(n)`
     - The time complexity of any of these traversals is the same because
     - each traversal requires that all nodes are visited.

+- questions
+  - what are binary search tree
+  - balanced and un-balanced search tree (time complexity)
+  - height of a perfect balanced tree
+  - insertion
+  - steps to insertion of a binary search tree
+  - deletion
+  - list the cases involved in deletion
+  - what is the return value for all cases involeved in deletion

 ##### Trees ~ Code